 - Chocolate chips

-Scoop the cookie dough into balls and place on a tray or plate.
-Cover the cookie dough with plastic wrap and refrigerate for at least three hours, or up to five days.
+- Scoop the cookie dough into balls and place on a tray or plate.
+Cover the cookie dough with plastic wrap and refrigerate for at least 3 hours, or up to 5 days.

 Be my guest!
 So far, readers have said they’ve made these pumpkin oatmeal cookies with white chocolate chips, raisins, chopped nuts, craisins, and cinnamon chips — all of which sound amazing!
 Just make sure to add only 1 cup of mix-ins total, otherwise these cookies won’t be the right texture.

 If you want to make regular pumpkin chocolate chip cookies, follow this recipe.
 I’ve made those cookies so many times and know they work perfectly as written.

 For classic pumpkin oatmeal cookies, follow this recipe.
 Again, I’ve made it many times and know that it works.

 Most likely, yes.
 However, homemade pumpkin puree usually contains more moisture than canned.
 To fix this, thoroughly blot the pumpkin puree with paper towels before adding to therecipe.

 Yes, you can freeze both raw cookie dough and baked cookies.To freeze the cookie dough, shape the dough into balls and then seal in a freezer bag.
 You can bake the dough from frozen (do not thaw), but you’ll likely need to add an extra few minutes to the total bake time.

 To freeze the baked cookies, let them first cool completely before sealing them in a freezer bag.
 When you’re ready to enjoy them, either reheat them in the oven or microwave, or set them on your counter to thaw.